cslant/telegram-git-notifier-docs/prologue/features.md

 ## Event Management

-You can manage specific events that you want to receive notifications for, allowing you to focus on what's most important for your projects.
+You can manage specific events that you want to receive notifications.
+Tailor your notifications to only receive alerts that matter most to you and your team.
+This feature ensures that you maintain focus on high-priority updates without being overwhelmed by less relevant activity.

 - Support for multiple platforms: **GitHub** and **GitLab**.
 - Manage event notifications separately between platforms.